reidac/covid19-curve-dc/README.md

 ![casesDC](us_dc_cases.png)

-This chart shows the total number of confirmed cases as a function of time for the District of Columbia, with the recovered and dead subsets colored separately, to possibly help with spotting trends.
+The above chart shows the total number of confirmed cases as a function of time for the District of Columbia, with the recovered and dead subsets colored separately, to possibly help with spotting trends.